goliathuy/oop-animals/README.md

 ## Motivation

-This is part of a recruiting process, where the requirement was to complete this simple coding assignment.
-The expectation is that this should not require more than a few hours to complete.
+Simple coding assignment, expected only to require a few hours to complete.

 ## Prerequisites